-The Society and its Research Groups offer a variety of Awards to outstanding undergraduate and postgraduate research.
+The Society and its Research Groups offer a variety of awards for outstanding undergraduate and postgraduate research.
 UK departments are encouraged to submit innovative, high quality thesis research.
-Particular focus is given to originality of thought, quality of research and excellence in presentation.

 This award is made for the best undergraduate dissertation in a UK geography department.
 The Essay Prize is named in honour of Professor Alfred Steers, who was Professor at the University of Cambridge for seventeen years and was Honorary Vice President, Honorary Fellow, and medallist of the Society.

 How to submit:

 Send one dissertation submission per department by email to firstname.lastname@example.org, or by post to RHED, RGS-IBG, 1 Kensington Gore, London SW7 2AR

 Include the student's name and contact email address

 Each submission should be accompanied by a statement from the department of the weighting of the dissertation within the degree.